Zoledronic acid (Aclasta) for osteoporosis

 The PBAC was uncertain that the efficacy and safety profile of zoledronic acid was no worse than that of alendronate in the primary prevention population.2 The indirect comparisons found no significant differences in fracture outcomes between women receiving zoledronic acid and those receiving alendronate, but this may have reflected a lack of statistical power and differences between trial populations.2

-The PBAC also considered that the balance of benefits and harms with zoledronic acid may not be as favourable in primary prevention.2 However, on the basis of cost-minimisation, the PBAC recommended that the listing for zoledronic acid be extended to women aged 70 years or older with a BMD T-score of ≤ –3.0.2
+The PBAC also considered that the balance of benefits and harms with zoledronic acid may not be as favourable in primary prevention.2 However, on the basis of cost-minimisation, the PBAC recommended that the listing for zoledronic acid be extended to include men and women aged 70 years or older with a BMD T-score of ≤ –2.5.2

 Place in therapy